tapyu/to-rm-courses/numerical-methods/README.md

 Extrapolation is another noteworthy technique, which is similar to interpolation but involves estimating values outside the range of the observed data.
 It is subject to greater uncertainty and a higher risk of producing meaningless results.

-I am not sure how well mature the numerical methods for extrapolation are.
+I am not sure how well mature the Numerical Methods for extrapolation are.
 It doesn't seem the shiniest part of numercal methods.
 For time series-based problems, forecasting with statistica signal processing or machine learning techniques might preferable.

 Extrapolation techniques are not exposed here.